 Through each employee's review of the legislative audit at the state hospital, they all want good to come from the facility.

-"I believe in what they do," Jackson added.
+"I believe in what they do," Jackson said.
 "We have to be able to get legislators to look at it."

-Rep. Gardner says, the post audit is an opportunity for the legislature to review potential policy or money allocations to the facility.
+Rep. Gardner said the audit is an opportunity for the legislature to review potential policy or money allocations to the facility.

-"We as legislators can change the laws about how that operates, and we can also change funding levels," Gardner added.
+"We, as legislators, can change the laws about how that operates, and we can also change funding levels," Gardner said.

-Unless there is significant change to state statute of funding, Gardner says there isn't much he see's that can be done.
-It's the responsibility of the Kansas Department for Disability and Aging Services (KDADS), the agency that directly oversees the hospital.
+Unless there is a significant change to the state statute of funding, Gardner said there isn't much he sees that can be done.
+The facility is the responsibility of the Kansas Department for Disability and Aging Services (KDADS).

-"As far as this session is concerned, I didn't see anything coming out of that audit that indicated we needed any statute changes," added Gardner.
-"I think in the next few years this audit gives us a baseline to kind of keep track of what's going on there now, and where we want to get to."
+"As far as this session is concerned, I didn't see anything coming out of that audit that indicated we needed any statute changes," Gardner added.
+"I think in the next few years, this audit gives us a baseline to kind of keep track of what's going on there now and where we want to get to."

 KLPA's audit found, "Osawatomie State Hospital does not adequately ensure the safety and security of its staff."

-"What's that alarm going to do when a patient's beating your head in," Reavis question.
+"What's that alarm going to do when a patient's beating your head in?"
+Reavis said.

 Additionally, federal inspectors required renovations to address patient safety issues for suicidal patients to obtain federal funding.

-"Medicare funding is available to certified entities, it’s available for short term stays," Secretary Laura Howard of KDADS explained.
+"Medicare funding is available to certified entities, it’s available for short term stays," explained Secretary Laura Howard, of KDADS.

-Secretary Howard was not at the helm of KDADS during that period and says her team is addressing areas of concern flagged in the audit.
+Howard was not at the helm of KDADS during that period.
+She said her team is addressing areas of concern flagged in the audit.

-Secretary Howard says the hospital Superintendent has implemented new practices based on the audit's findings.
+Howard said the hospital superintendent has implemented new practices based on the audit's findings.

-Jackson is skeptical that there isn't much state lawmakers can do.
+But Jackson is skeptical there isn't much state lawmakers can do.

-"There's always something someone can do," she added.
-"Why would they do it [audit]?
-If there's nothing they can do about it.
+"There's always something someone can do," she said.
+"Why would they do it (audit) if there's nothing they can do about it?"

 KSHB 41 is waiting for an update on the changes from KDADS.